 Another powerful way to collect opt-ins from customers is by advertising it as they sign up for your product/service.
 Letting your customers know that you have WhatsApp API’s lets them know you’ve invested in excellent customer support.

 Use a checkbox so that customers can opt-in as they’re entering their phone numbers.
 This ensures your customer is given high-speed, excellent service from the moment they’ve signed up.

-Many companies provide their customers with options for their “preferred mode” of communication.
-You could simply add WhatsApp into that list or build a bespoke option during the process.
+Meanwhile, many companies provide their customers with options for their “preferred mode” of communication.
+You could simply add WhatsApp to that list or build a bespoke option during the process.

 WhatsApp Business Opt-Ins are powerful things.

 They allow you to enter into one of the most private aspects of a customer’s lives; their inbox.
 With this great power, comes great responsibility.

 WhatsApp Opt-In guidelines are extremely clear in what it does and don’t allow you to do on the platform.

 WhatsApp messages are divided into Inbound and Outbound messages.
 Each is regulated differently.

 Inbound messages are when a customer reaches out to a company.
 Since the customer has shown an intent to engage by texting first, these messages are not strictly regulated.

 Outbound messages are when a company reaches out to a customer.
 These have more potential to be constituted as spam, outbound messages are strictly regulated.